JonathanBowker/brand-guidelines-schema/README.md

 ## **Extending BrandoLang**

-Just like FidesLang, BrandoLang is **extensible**.
+BrandoLang is **extensible**.
 Brands can add new elements, attributes, or categories to capture any unique aspects of their identity.
 This means that as your brand evolves, so can your BrandoLang guidelines.

 ## **Interoperability and Integration**